-Appendix E: Seeding, Schedule and Event Bids El.Seeding for National Team Events (per division)
+Appendix E: Seeding, Schedule and Event Bids

-EI.
-Seeding for National Team Events (per division) Deleted: Ranking EI.1.
-Use final standings of the previous instance of event being seeded to determine the top eight Deleted: ranked (8) teams .
-E1.2.
-For remaining countries not included in E1.1, determine the seeding by using the average score of: E1.2.1. the final standings of the previous instance of the event being seeded, and E1.2.2. the current World Ultimate Rankings.
-EI.2.3.
-Where a country did not attend the previous instance of the event being ranked, use only that countries current World Ultimate Ranking.
-E1.3.
-All countries with a zero (0) score from E1.2 will be ordered at the bottom of the seeding list by random draw.
-EI.4.
-Re- seeding for European Teams Deleted: Use final standings of the previous Continental EI.4.1.
-WUGC: Reorder European Teams, keeping relative position to non-European $\langle \cdot \rangle$ Championships (PAUC, AOUC or AAUC) to rank teams that were not ranked in E1.1.¶ Teams, based on most recent European Ultimate Championships.
-Use most recent World Ultimate Rankings to rank teams that were EI.4.2.
-WJUC: Reorder European Teams, keeping relative position to non-European not ranked in EI.I or EI.2.¶ Teams, based on most recent European Youth Ultimate Championships, U20.
-Ultimate Committee to use best knowledge to rank teams not ranked by EI.1, EI.2 or EI.3.¶ E2.
-Seeding for Club Team Events (per division) $ \setminus $ Deleted: ranking E2.1.
-Seed all teams participating from each country (example - USAI, USA2, USA3) according to $\backslash \backslash$ each National Federation, or in lieu of National Federation comment, based on the event $\langle \rangle$ Deleted: EYUC used to qualify for WFDF event. $\langle \rangle$ Deleted: Ranking E2.2.
-Re- seed for European Teams: Seed European teams using most recent European Ultimate Deleted: Rank Club Championships (example - EURI, EUR2, EUR 3).
-Teams from each country will retain Deleted: ranking their relative position to each other as per E2.1.
-Deleted: Rank E2.3.
-Use final standings of previous instance of event being seeded , placing teams from each Deleted: ranked country into past standing obtained by teams from the same country.
-In the case of Deleted: rank Europe an teams , placing teams into past standing obtained by teams from Europe.
-E2.4.
+El.
+Seeding for National Team Events (per division)

+- E1.1.
+Use final standings of the previous instance of event being seeded to determine the top eight (8) teams. - E1.2.
+For remaining countries not included in E1.1, determine the seeding by using the average score of: - E1.2.1. the final standings of the previous instance of the event being seeded, and - E1.2.2. the current World Ultimate Rankings. - E1.2.3.
+Where a country did not attend the previous instance of the event being ranked, use only that countries current World Ultimate Ranking. - E1.3.
+All countries with a zero (0) score from E1.2 will be ordered at the bottom of the seeding list by random draw. - E1.4.
+Re-seeding for European Teams - E1.4.1.
+WUGC: Reorder European Teams, keeping relative position to non-European Teams, based on most recent European Ultimate Championships. - E1.4.2.
+WJUC: Reorder European Teams, keeping relative position to non-European Teams, based on most recent European Youth Ultimate Championships U20.

+E2.
+Seeding for Club Team Events (per division)

+- E2.1.
+Seed all teams participating from each country (example USA1, USA2, USA3) according to each National Federation, or in lieu of National Federation comment, based on the event used to qualify for WFDF event. - E2.2.
+Re-seed for European Teams: Seed European teams using most recent European Ultimate Club Championships (example EUR1, EUR2, EUR 3).
+Teams from each country will retain their relative position to each other as per E2.1. - E2.3.
+Use final standings of previous instance of event being seeded, placing teams from each country into past standing obtained by teams from the same country.
+In the case of European teams, placing teams into past standing obtained by teams from Europe. - E2.4.
 Ultimate Committee to use best knowledge to seed teams not seeded by E2.3.

-Deleted: rank obtained by E3.Seeding Pools (Semi-Random Seeding) Deleted: rank E3.1.
+E3.
+Seeding Pools (Semi-Random Seeding)

+E3.1.
 Pools will be seeded using a traditional "snake" numbering system.
-Example: 1 Deleted: rank Pool A Pool B Pool C Pool D) Deleted: ranked
+Example: